Kreiswolke/DTV/README.md

 # Requirements
 Code requires a gensim-compatible version of GloVe embeddings which can be obtained by calling:

-`./models/download_glove_model.sh`
+`./models/download_data.sh`

-Pre-processed document embeddings are included in /data/FinancialNews/
+Pre-processed document embeddings are included in /data/FinancialNews/ and the gensim-usable GloVe model is stored at /models/glove2word2vec300d.txt.

 # Experiments